 Gum Disease Treatment Cost in 2026

 Gum disease treatment costs depend on the stage.
-Reversing gingivitis with a regular cleaning runs $50-$75, early periodontitis needs scaling and root planing at $200-$480 per quadrant, and advanced cases needing surgery or LANAP reach $3,500-$12,000+.
+Reversing gingivitis with a regular cleaning runs $75-$200, early periodontitis needs scaling and root planing at $169-$352 per quadrant, and advanced cases needing surgery or LANAP reach $2,400-$12,000 full mouth.
 Insurance covers more at the early stages.

 Gum disease treatment cost by stage (2026 benchmarks)

 The single biggest driver of price is how far the disease has progressed.
 Gingivitis is reversible with a basic cleaning; periodontitis is permanent and pulls in per-quadrant deep cleaning, then surgery and grafts.
-The ranges below are compiled from ADA fee data, the American Academy of Periodontology (AAP) and FAIR Health, and are deliberately free of any single clinic's commercial framing.
+The ranges below are compiled from published payer and provider fee data (2024-2026) and the American Academy of Periodontology (AAP), and are deliberately free of any single clinic's commercial framing.

 Per visit for cleanings and maintenance; per quadrant for SRP, surgery and LANAP; per area for grafts.
-Source: Real Dental Costs analysis of ADA, AAP, CDC and FAIR Health data.
+Source: Real Dental Costs — compiled from published payer and provider fee data (2024-2026).

 Why cost rises sharply with each stage